bigdevwhale/marat555.github.io/_posts/2018-09-23-sql-queries.md

 ---

 Performance and fast response of the web and mobile applications largely depend on the quality of writing SQL queries.
-Most of the junior developers with whom I have worked SQL queries are weak points.
-So I decided to write a post about the best practices for writing SQL queries, which good SQL developers uses every day.
+For most of the junior developers with whom I have worked SQL queries are weak points.
+So I decided to write a post about best practices for writing SQL queries, which good SQL developers uses every day.

 {% include figure.html path=page.thumbnail_path %}